tangrams/tangram-play/README.md

 Compiled files in the `build/` directory are committed and published to GitHub so that [GitHub Pages](https://pages.github.com/) have access to it.
 Generally, I try not to include the compiled files with every commit until something is ready to go live.
 Then I make one commit that is just the compiled files.
 This makes it easier to back out of strange merge conflicts and keeps the history from getting too complicated.

+### Frameworks

+Stylesheets are processed by [PostCSS](https://github.com/postcss/postcss) with the [CSSNext](http://cssnext.io/) plugin.

+Like the [Tangram](https://github.com/tangrams/tangram) library itself, JavaScript is written in ES6 (aka ECMAScript 2015).
+It is transpiled by [Babel](https://babeljs.io/) and modules are bundled with [Browserify](http://browserify.org/).

 ### Code style and linting

 This project has not been aggressively linted but we do have a code style.
-Tangram Play borrows [JSHint](http://jshint.com/docs/) rules from [Tangram](https://github.com/tangrams/tangram) and also attempts to codify Tangram code style into [JSCS](http://jscs.info/) rules, but this is still in need of a review.
-For Javascript best-practices we refer to the [Airbnb Javascript style guide](https://github.com/airbnb/javascript) but we do not yet have any meaningful opinions on whether we need to differ from it.
+Tangram Play borrows [JSHint](http://jshint.com/docs/) rules from Tangram, and also attempts to codify Tangram code style into [JSCS](http://jscs.info/) rules, but this is still in need of a review.
+For Javascript / ES6 best-practices we refer to the [Airbnb Javascript style guide](https://github.com/airbnb/javascript) but we do not yet have any meaningful opinions on whether we need to differ from it.

 To run the linter, there is an npm script that runs both JSHint and JSCS on non-vendor-sourced Javascript files in the `src/` folder.
 This assumes that the CLI for JSHint and JSCS are also available: